alexjumlajumla/msosijumlaapi/OPENAI_API_SETUP.md

    php artisan config:clear
    ```

-## Model Compatibility
+## Recent Updates

-This application uses the `orhanerday/open-ai` PHP library (version 3.5), which has specific model compatibility requirements:
+This application now uses `orhanerday/open-ai` PHP library (version 5.3), which has been updated to support:

-- **Compatible Models:** This version works with `gpt-3.5-turbo-instruct` using the `completion()` method
-- **Incompatible Models:** The regular `gpt-3.5-turbo` model requires methods not available in this library version

-If you encounter errors about "Failed to process OpenAI request", it may be because the application is trying to use an incompatible model with the wrong method.
-The application has been updated to use compatible models.
+- The latest chat completion API formats
+- All modern OpenAI models like `gpt-3.5-turbo` and `gpt-4`
+- Improved error handling and response formatting

+The legacy `completion()` method with instruct models has been replaced with the more modern `chat()` method format throughout the codebase.

 ## Troubleshooting Common Issues